gaoliyao/gaoliyao.github.io/index.md

 <br />

 ## Education

+University of Washington                2020 - 2022
+Master of Statistics (4.00)

-2017 - 2020 Student at Purdue University, Mathematics with Computer Science.
-(3.89)
+Purdue University                       2017 - 2020
+Bachelor of Mathematics with Computer Science (3.89)

-2020 - now Student at University of Washington, Statistics.
-(4.00)

 <br />